 We will keep you posted when we again accept coupons and passes.
 Thanks for your patience.

 A: At the museum, cleanliness is a priority.
 We will be cleaning the museum between timed ticket entry and sanitized individual art supplies will be handed out.
 Plus, we’ve added several additional hand sanitizing stations.
 Also, please note, staff rotates in clean toys and materials daily, and both staff and volunteers tidy up activities and wipe down common spaces and toys several times a day.
 A professional cleaning crew comes out daily for thorough cleanings – including sanitizing bathrooms and drinking fountains.
 Additionally, we are posting more details about sanitation protocols on our website FAQs in the days ahead.

 Q: Will masks be required?

 A: All persons ages 6 and older are required to wear masks at City of Mesa facilities.
-We’re recommending ages 2 and up also wear masks for the health and wellness of all our guests.
+We’re recommending children between ages 2-6 also wear masks for the health and wellness of all our guests.

 Q: Are some spaces closed?

 A: At this time, the Black Light Room, Art’s Studio, Zen Den and the Snackery will be closed.
 The size of these spaces does not provide adequate room for physical distancing.

 - In ArtVille, we’ve replaced the Vet Clinic with Color Your World, the Pixel Wall is now Shadow Dancing, the blocks were replaced with a Color Trail featuring Rody horses, the ArtVille Patio now features barn animals, and AMY the Train was replaced with Art’s RV.